awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 This example shows a launch configuration that launches Spot Instances in the Auto Scaling group\.
 This launch configuration will only be active if the current Spot price is less than the price in the template specification \(0\.045\)\.
 It also demonstrates a launch configuration that uses the `IamInstanceProfile` property\.
 For an example of a full template, including the definition of, and further references from the [InstanceProfile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-instanceprofile.html) object referenced here as `RootInstanceProfile`, see [auto\_scaling\_with\_instance\_profile\.template](https://s3.amazonaws.com/cloudformation-templates-us-east-1/auto_scaling_with_instance_profile.template)\.

-In this example, the `ImageId` property of the AWS::AutoScaling::LaunchConfiguration references the latest Amazon Linux AMI \(instance store/S3\-backed image\) from the Parameter Store\.
+In this example, the `ImageId` property references the latest Amazon Linux AMI \(instance store/S3\-backed image\) from the Parameter Store\.
 The BlockDeviceMappings property lists a virtual device `ephemeral0` mapped to /dev/sdc\.

 #### JSON<a name="aws-properties-as-launchconfig--examples--Instance_store-backed_AMI_with_Spot_price_and_IAM_role--json"></a>